 As the reader, you get a front-row seat to the mechanics of being brainwashed as it happens to Samantha.
 And honestly, cults are fascinating as hell to me.
-Like I could probably be a cult leader if I had even an ounce of charm and charisma, but I’m actually not really interested in most humans, so I suppose that’s why I’m not overseeing an orgy in a white robe and no bra.
+Like I could probably be a cult leader if I had even an ounce of charm and charisma, but I’m actually not really interested in most humans, so I suppose that’s why I’m not overseeing an spiritual orgy in a white robe.
 A girl can dream, though.

 I really just want to take a moment to applaud Mona Awad on her ability to create dialogue and prose that ring so true in my ears, while also exacerbating the satirical ideas behind the Bunnies and the MFA program.